On Sunday the 6th of July we ran the second Oxford Code Retreat, so here’s a few notes I’ve made about the event.

 When we set the kata and planned the sessions the focus was on what we were trying to get the attendees to think about, working backwards to find constraints which would exercise that.
 It all (sort of) went to plan, but during the event I completely forgot to focus on that same end goal!
 As a result I think a few people were left wondering why (for example) there wasn’t a planning session before the round-table programming session.

 Being an (almost) free event meant we had to fund the venue and catering through sponsorship.
-Our sponsors Haybrook IT Recruitment (opens new window) and GitHub (opens new window) were amazing, but we struggled to make their contributions, along with the £5 entry fee, cover all the things.
+Our sponsors Haybrook IT Recruitment and GitHub were amazing, but we struggled to make their contributions, along with the £5 entry fee, cover all the things.
 Lesson learned: figure out the constraints of the venue in advance (like not being able to bring our own refreshments & snacks) and either work with them to compromise, ask for more sponsorship or change the venue.

 We were keen to host things at the Jam Factory so it didn’t feel like work, and was more friendly and informal than the standard conference-style event, and I think it almost achieved that.

-Since the event Uxebu have open-sourced TDDBin (opens new window), which we've used with great success for previous events.
-It's great to see them open up the code, and we'll certainly build on that for future events.
+Since the event Uxebu have open-sourced TDDBin, which we’ve used with great success for previous events.
+It’s great to see them open up the code, and we’ll certainly build on that for future events.

 Each time I’ve run a Code Retreat there are things I’d do completely differently next time, and to be honest it would be boring if that weren’t the case.
 As always it was an interesting event, and hopefully the attendees got as much out of it as I did.